What is Public Lewdness in Texas?

 Public lewdness cases are often the result of pranks and practical jokes, or the spontaneity of a young couple in love.
 Regardless of the reasoning, however, public lewdness is considered sexually deviate behavior and unwanted exposure.

 Attorney for Public Lewdness Charges in Georgetown, TX

 If you or someone you know has been charged with public lewdness due to sex in public or a similar offense, contacting an experienced criminal defense attorney is imperative.

 Criminal defense lawyer Michael J. Price is an experienced litigator who has handled multiple cases, from pre-trial-to-trial in everything from violent crimes, to sex crimes.
 He takes cases throughout Williamson County, Texas and in the surrounding counties of Burnet County, Travis County, Bastrop County, Bell County, and Milam County in Texas.

-Call Law Office of Michael J. Price at (512) 354-1880 now to schedule a no obligations, confidential, consultation with Attorney Price.
+Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now to schedule a no obligations, confidential, consultation with Attorney Price.

 Elements of Public Lewdness under Tex.
 Pen.
 Code § 21.07

 In order to be convicted of public lewdness in Texas, in violation of Tex.
 Pen.
 Code. § 21.07, the State must prove the following elements, beyond a reasonable doubt: